-Semantic web technologies aim to provide the necessary presentation languages and tools to bring semantics to current web content.
-As a result, the W3C has proposed several presentation formats that rely on XML.
-The resource description language (RDF) was the first language proposed by the W3C to describe semantic metadata.
-RDF has three types of elements: resources (web objects (entities) that are identified by URIs), literals (atomic values such as strings, dates, numbers, ...) and properties (binary relationships between resources and literals, also identified by URI).
+Analyzing the above, it can be argued that to incorporate semantics into current web content, and you need to use appropriate technologies.
+They can be used to provide presentation elements for the language.
+For example, you can consider specific presentation formats based on XML.
+Therefore, to describe semantic metadata, we use the resource description language (RDF), which contains three types of elements.
+The first is the resource, all web objects that a URI can identify.
+The second is literals, i.e. numbers, atomic values, dates, strings, etc. Third, properties are binary relationships between resources and literals that a URI can identify.
 The main components of the RDF are triplets: a binary relationship between two resources or between a resource and a literal.
 The resulting metadata can be considered as a graph, where nodes are resources and literals, and edges are the properties that connect them.
 RDFS extends RDF to allow you to define triplets by classes and properties.
 Thus, we can describe a schema that manages our metadata in the same description frame.
 An ontology web language (OWL) was later proposed to facilitate the work on the semantic description [3, 14, 17].